pymupdf/PyMuPDF/docs/faq.rst

 Now let's prepare a PDF for double-sided printing (on a printer not directly supporting this):

-The number of pages is given by *len(doc)* (equal to *doc.pageCount*).
+The number of pages is given by *len(doc)* (equal to *doc.page_count*).
 The following lists represent the even and the odd page numbers, respectively:

 >>> p_even = [p in range(len(doc)) if p % 2 == 0]
 >>> p_odd  = [p in range(len(doc)) if p % 2 == 1]